mrutyunjaydash/tic-tac-toe/README.md

-# React Tic Tac Toe
+# Tic Tac Toe Game
 Minimalistic Tic Tac Toe game built with React.
 AI is driven by a minimax algorithm.

 ## Usage